maphew/mhwcode/gis/qgis/h3-in-qgis.md

 ## Preparation

-If using Qgis via standard installer open **OSGeo4W shell** and install H3 with pip:
+If using Qgis via standard installer open **OSGeo4W shell** as administrator and install H3 with pip:

 ```
 pip install H3